job openings

 - Participates in other activities as necessary to fulfill the mission of Rocking the Boat

-- Experience supervising employees
+- Experience managing students or supervising employees

 - Strong organizational skills and an attention to detail